 Applying liquid adhesive to skin/scalp

-First, it’s essential to clean the scalp thoroughly, removing all hair or dust and dirt that may mix into the glue when applying it.
+First, cleaning the scalp thoroughly is essential, removing all hair or dust and dirt that may mix into the glue when applying it.
 Once the area is clean, use a marker pen to outline the hairline.

-To get a rough idea of what this means, the area your marking is as if the client’s hairline was still there and you’re drawing a line correctly along the edge.
+To get a rough idea of what this means, the area you are marking is as if the client’s hairline was still there, and you’re drawing a line correctly along the edge.
 This will be a guide for the positioning of the toupee when attaching it.
 Don’t worry too much, it may seem tricky at first, but after a few successful attachments, you will get the knack for it.

-Keep nearby something to wash out any glues from your fingers or the hair that will allow you to reposition the hair system before the glue sets and hardens.
+Keep something nearby to wash out any glues from your fingers or the hair, allowing you to reposition the hair system before the glue sets and hardens.

 When using both Tape & Glue, applying the glue is always the last part.
 Let’s look at how to use both together.

-Ok, let’s break it up into two easy–to–manage steps, Preparation and Attachment.
+Okay, let’s break it up into two easy–to–manage steps: Preparation and Attachment.
 Great!

 Have all the equipment you are going to use ready and keep a towel in case the client begins sweating, what’s even better is lowering the room temperature.
-It is crucial the scalp is dry and clear from moisture and or impurities so keep an eye during the attachment process and do not rush, take your time, and nothing will go wrong.
+The scalp must be dry and clear from moisture and or impurities, so keep an eye during the attachment process and do not rush, take your time, and nothing will go wrong.

-Mark the front har line of the client, ensure that he is happy with the space between his forehead.
-Usually, people have the width of three-to-four of their fingers as the space between the hairline and their eyebrows.
+Mark the front hairline of the client to ensure that he is happy with the space between his forehead.
+Usually, people have the width of three to four of their fingers as the space between the hairline and their eyebrows.

-Next, begin by attaching Tape to the toupee, around perimeter avoiding the front hairline area, this area is the part at the front of the toupee between both temples.
+Next, begin by attaching the Tape to the toupee, around the perimeter, avoiding the front hairline area.
+This area is the part at the front of the toupee between both temples.
 Keep the outer backing on the Tape.

-If the hair on the toupee is longer than 6 inches, or it is slightly obstructing the around edges of the toupee, you should clip the hair back.
+If the hair on the toupee is longer than 6 inches or slightly obstructs the around edges of the toupee, you should clip the hair back.
 This will also help avoid any glue attaching itself to the hair later in the process.
 Never apply any glue / liquid adhesive directly to the base, still can lead to a very sticky situation, unless it is a full skin/poly toupee.

 Men’s toupee install

-- Remove the backing of the Tape and carefully pick the toupee up and attach the temples first to the clients’ scalp and then focus on the back and sides.
-Ensure it is in its right position.
+- Remove the backing of the Tape, carefully pick the toupee up, and attach the temples to the clients’ scalp, then focus on the back and sides.
+Ensure it is in its proper position.

-- Gently and careful pin backward the front of the hair system with a hair clip, ensuring that no hair and or base is near the area of the scalp where you are applying the glue — using a brush or applicator of choice careful spread a thin layer of glue on the scalp roughly 1 inch away from the edge of the toupee.
-You should repeat these two or three times.
+- Gently and carefully pin backward the front of the hair system with a hair clip, ensuring that no hair or base is near the area of the scalp where you are applying the glue — using a brush or applicator of choice, carefully spread a thin layer of glue on the scalp roughly 1 inch away from the edge of the toupee.
+It would help if you repeated these two or three times.

-- Leave the adhesive to dry, and this can take 10-15 minutes, once the glue looks less wet and thicker, carefully let the front down, press with your fingertips on the top part of the front hairline, ensuring it bonds strong and holds it for a short period.
+- Leave the adhesive to dry, which can take 10-15 minutes.
+Once the glue looks less wet and thicker, carefully let the front down, and press with your fingertips on the top part of the front hairline, ensuring it bonds strong and holds it for a short period.

-The main benefit of using hair system tape and glue for men’s toupee is to utilize the benefits of both attachment methods!
+The main benefit of using hair system tape and glue for men’s toupee is utilizing both attachment methods!
 Glue provides high levels of invisibility and longer fix.
-While tape is used in the more inconspicuous areas and is easier to clean and remove!
-Remember, keep something nearby to clean your fingers of any glue so that to avoid any mess caused by glue sticking to the hair.
+In comparison, tape is used in the more inconspicuous areas and is easier to clean and remove!
+Remember, keep something nearby to clean your fingers of any glue to avoid any mess caused by glue sticking to the hair.
 We hope this blog was helpful!
 Stay tuned for more.